Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 > **[Landing Page + Form Demo](https://products.wpmet.com/metform/)** |  **[Need Support?](http://wpmet.com/support-help/)** | **[Documentation](https://wpmet.com/knowledgebase/metform/)** | **[Video Tutorials](https://www.youtube.com/watch?v=zg1QIouKO_Q&list=PL3t2OjZ6gY8NoB_48DwWKUDRtBEuBOxSc&ab_channel=Wpmet)** |  [ **Buy Pro** ](https://products.wpmet.com/metform/pricing/) | **[Request a Feature](https://wpmet.com/plugin/metform/roadmaps#ideas)**

+Why MetForm is the best form builder solution?
-Metform allows you to create any beautiful WordPress custom contact forms, feedback forms, subscription forms, quiz form, calculation form, quote forms, query forms, survey forms, order forms, booking forms, testimonial forms, social signup forms or lead generation forms, inquiry forms, donation forms, campaign monitor forms and other types of forms for your site in minutes, not hours!
-That’s why this form building software can be called WordPress contact, quote, feedback, subscription, query, and survey form builder.
-Have full flexibility on your own hand  by using this form-building software.
+Well, it allows you to create any beautiful WordPress custom contact forms, feedback forms, subscription forms, quiz forms, calculation forms, quote forms, query forms, survey forms, order forms, booking forms, testimonial forms, social signup forms, or lead generation forms, inquiry forms, donation forms, campaign monitor forms and other types of forms for your site in minutes, not hours!
+That’s why this form-building software can be called WordPress contact, quote, feedback, subscription, query, and survey form builder.
+So, you have full flexibility on your own hand by using this form-building software.

 == Mobile-Friendly and Responsive ==
-Metform builds with Elementor and it will work with Elementor without any issue. and responsive can control from the Elementor page builder. and Your smart order or any online form will look great on all resolutions and devices: mobile, tablet, and desktop.
+Metform builds with Elementor and it will work with Elementor without any issue. and responsive can be controlled from the Elementor page builder. and Your smart order or any online form will look great on all resolutions and devices: mobile, tablet, and desktop.

 Therefore, your users can easily fill up your added smart order or any other online form.
 Furthermore, through these online forms, you can keep records of your online leads.
 It will also help you to know more about your online leads.
 Again, you can build versatile order forms like for eCommerce business, you can build custom t-shirt order forms.
 You can also make changes to your added custom t-shirt order form any time you want.